mindadapanda/csod-edge-integrations-custom-provider-service/README.md

 **assessment-base** - this is the base branch for custom type of assessments, it includes all of master branch's stuff plus the assessment custom type contracts.
 Use this repo if you're building against a Vendor of type assessments as this will get you up and running quicker

 **assessment-aon** - this is the aon branch for custom type assessment.
-This branch helps you understand what a custom connector would look like and how it would work; in this case we have a working example of aon against custom type assessments.
+This branch helps you understand what a custom connector would look like and how it would work; in this case we have a working example of aon against custom type assessments

 **bgcheck-base** - this is the base branch for custom type of background check, it includes all of mater branch's stuff plus the custom background check contracts.
 Use this repo if you're building against a Vendor of type background check as this will get you up and running quicker

 **bgcheck-fdav** - this is the fadv branch for custom type background check.
-This branch helps you understrand what a custom connector would look like and how it would work; in this case we have a working example of fadv against custom type background check.
+This branch helps you understrand what a custom connector would look like and how it would work; in this case we have a working example of fadv against custom type background check

 Clone repo, and run.
 Either command line or you can use IISExpress.
 You will land on the Manage Users page, or navigate to it http://localhost:31515/user .
 This should be a good starting point and help you familiarize yourself with a User which has a username and password and the associated Settings that a user has.
 By default I added VendorUrl and VendorUserIdForUser as just some dummy settings to help you understand what would/should go into Settings.